 #10: Use remarketing to guide people along the buying process

-In a recent article, I explained how you can use AdWords remarketing to guide prospects along the buying process and this is particularly important for B2B leads, who often need some extra convincing.
+In a recent article, I explained how you can use Google Ads remarketing to guide prospects along the buying process and this is particularly important for B2B leads, who often need some extra convincing.

 By creating remarketing lists for each stage of your sales funnel you can create highly specific ads that nudge leads onto the next stage.
 So, instead of harassing all of your B2B leads with product ads as they browse the web, you can target those in the early stages of your funnel with ads to a free webinar or something or another intermediatory step.
 For these leads, you’re approaching them with an action that requires less commitment but you still get the opportunity to grab their email address.